Aaronk41/Cybersecurity-EEP/week5/README.md

 ## Information

-In Week 5, I worked on a Counter-Strike related project, focusing on game mechanics and strategy.
-I also continued my learning by working through courses on Coursera to enhance my skills and knowledge.
+In Week 5, I worked on a Counter-Strike related project, focusing on Anti-Cheat and network Analyzer.
+I also continued my learning by working through course on Coursera to enhance my skills and knowledge.